Pulling Back The Curtain

 The rich are in possession of the goods of the poor, even if they have acquired them honestly or inherited them legally.
 John Chrysostom, 347-407 AD

-In my book Poverty Vs Wealth: Fundamentals of Prosperity, we site even more.
-This wrong doctrine developed in the church because of not reading the entire context of the records in the Bible.
-It has grown and developed until still today poverty is aligned with piety.
+In my book Poverty Vs Wealth: Fundamentals of Prosperity, we cite even more.
+This wrong doctrine developed in the church because of the failure to read the entire context of the records in the Bible.
+It has grown and developed until poverty is still aligned with piety.
 Some parts of the church still take vows of poverty, and we regard them as very religious people living close to God.
 So let’s go read the record for ourselves and see what we can learn of The Prosperous Life, and pull back the curtain so we can see clearly.

 • Mark 10:17-25 And when he was gone forth into the way, there came one (Luke calls him a ruler) running, and kneeled to him, and asked him, Good Master, what shall I do that I may inherit eternal life?
 And Jesus said unto him, Why callest thou me good? there is none good but one, that is, God.
 Thou knowest the commandments, Do not commit adultery, Do not kill, Do not steal, Do not bear false witness, Defraud not, Honour thy father and mother.
 And he answered and said unto him, Master, all these have I observed from my youth.
 Then Jesus beholding him loved him, and said unto him, One thing thou lackest: go thy way, sell whatsoever thou hast, and give to the poor, and thou shalt have treasure in heaven: and come, take up the cross, and follow me.
 And he was sad at that saying, and went away grieved: for he had great possessions.
 And Jesus looked round about, and saith unto his disciples, How hardly shall they that have riches enter into the kingdom of God!
 And the disciples were astonished at his words.
 But Jesus answereth again, and saith unto them, Children, how hard is it for them that trust in riches to enter into the kingdom of God!
 It is easier for a camel to go through the eye of a needle, than for a rich man to enter into the kingdom of God.